 b) Ceiling lift

-If you don’t want to strain by putting the bicycle high up you can mount it on the ceiling using bike lift, also called bike hoist.
+If you don’t want to strain by putting the bicycle high up you can mount it on the ceiling using bike lift (Amazon link), also called bike hoist.
 In my opinion, this option is more suitable for garages or sheds since it is less appealing compared to the hooks described earlier.
 Although I have come across one exception on Amazon.
 A bike lift with a minimalistic design which will look good even in a small apartment.

 - Not physically demanding